powersync-ja/powersync-kotlin/integrations/sqldelight/README.md

 ## PowerSync SQLDelight driver

+> [!NOTE]
+> Note that this package is currently in beta.

 This library provides the `PowerSyncDriver` class, which implements an `SqlDriver` for `SQLDelight` backed by PowerSync.

+For more details on using this module, see its page on the [PowerSync documentation](https://docs.powersync.com/client-sdk-references/kotlin-multiplatform/libraries/sqldelight).

 ## Setup